 Project Templates

-The PowerPortalsPro project template scaffolds a complete Blazor Server portal with Dataverse connectivity, authentication, security handlers, localization, and pre-built identity pages — ready to run in minutes.
+PowerPortalsPro ships two project templates that scaffold a complete portal — Dataverse connectivity, authentication, security handlers, localization, and pre-built identity pages — ready to run in minutes.
+A React single-page app (recommended) and a Blazor web app are both available, and the PowerPortalsPro feature set is identical across the two.
+Pick whichever front-end stack fits your team.

-Install the PowerPortalsPro.AspNetCore.Templates package from NuGet using the .NET CLI:
+Install the PowerPortalsPro.AspNetCore.Templates package from NuGet using the .NET CLI.
+Both templates ship in this one package:

 dotnet new install PowerPortalsPro.AspNetCore.Templates